 Dive into Greenville's craft beer scene on this Brewery Experience van tour ("Hump Day Getaways"offered on Wednesdays and "Afternoon Delights" and "Twilight Tours" on Saturdays; custom, private tours by appointment) stops in up to seven local breweries.
 Led by Gary Glancy, a Certified Cicerone®—the beer equivalent of a sommelier for wine, this is one tour you don't want to miss!
 828.216.1343

-Experience Greenville's burgeoning craft-beer scene on a Brews Cruise.
-Four different Saturday driving tours cover three breweries each in different parts of the County, providing samples and behind-the scenes peeks at the brewing process.
-864.757.4693
+Experience Greenville's burgeoning craft-beer scene on a private brewery tour for up to 14 passengers.
+Driving tours with a craft brewery aficionado cover three breweries of your choosing, providing samples and behind-the scenes peeks at the brewing process.
+864.546.9510